Polynomial-B/myco-project/README.md

 # MYCO-PROJECT

-_Disclaimer: Please don't rely on the data in the page if you're considering eating the mushrooms.
-Certain mushrooms can be easily confused with deadly consequences._
+_Disclaimer: Please don't rely on the data on this website if you're considering eating any of the featured mushrooms!
 ## Inspiration

-I like nature and wanted to do something that reflected the parts of nature that I enjoy.
-Having built a smaller test CRUD app based on Bryophytes (Mosses, Liverworts and Hornworts) I thought that creating an app for mushrooms would be a nice complement.
+I built a test CRUD app for [Bryophytes](https://github.com/Polynomial-B/bryophytes-lab) and I wanted to create something similarly nature-aligned.
+Although I have no knowledge of mushrooms, I thought this would be an interesting project to undertake.

 ## Overview

-This is a simple CRUD database relating to mushrooms.
+This is a CRUD database relating to mushrooms.
 You can upload, edit and delete your own mushrooms and you can view those made by others.
-You do not have permissions to delete other people's mushrooms unless you are signed in higher level permissions.
+You do not have permissions to delete other people's mushrooms unless you are signed in with administrator permissions.

-I enjoyed creating the project and it was my first attempt at making a CRUD app that implemented using different routers, rather than having everything on one server.js page.
+I enjoyed creating the project and it was my first attempt at making a CRUD app that implemented using different routers.

-I spent quite a lot of time on the visal side of the app as I wanted it to draw more attention than just being a standard CRUD database.
-There's a not-so-hidden easter egg feature that can be viewed if you look at some of the code or navigate to some of the pages.
-See if you can find it! 🍄
+There's an easter egg that can be seen if you navigate to some of the pages. 🍄

 ## Screenshots